 The merger in 2017 created the biggest bank currently operating in the United Arab Emirates.

 In many ways, most banks in the UAE are not all that different from their Western counterparts.

 They offer personal banking, commercial banking, private, investment, and wholesale banking services, not to mention a broad range of other related financial services such as insurance and loans.

 The unique structure of the UAE, whereby each emirate has its own independent government within the state, does make things a little confusing, however.

 This is compounded by the fact that some of these emirate governments – states within the state – own certain banks.
 So they’re essentially state banks in all but name only.

-Another key difference between banks in UAE versus those of more western countries is the availability of Islamic banking services.
+Another key difference between banks in the UAE versus those of more Western countries is the availability of Islamic banking services.